Seasonal Pricing Variables in Booking

 Track these metrics: revenue per available room (RevPAR), average daily rate (ADR), booking conversion rate by demand tier, and lead time distribution by pricing tier.
 A pricing change that increases ADR but reduces conversion significantly may be over-priced.
 A change that increases conversion but reduces ADR may be under-priced.
 The right outcome is higher RevPAR, which is the product of both.

 If your booking system includes a quote generator for variable services, ensure the pricing logic engine handles seasonal adjustments without arithmetic errors.
-A quote generator that miscalculates multi-night stays or applies the wrong tier to specific booking windows will erode customer trust quickly.
+A booking flow that converts well loses its value if the quote presented to the customer contains calculation mistakes or applies the wrong tier to specific booking windows.

 Common Seasonal Pricing Mistakes